+3. Elected Representative Delegates

-- 2.1.
-The Lead National Delegate will be the convenor of the National Conference Delegation (NCD), and will have a vote. - 2.2.
-The Policy Convenor will be an ex officio member of the Conference Delegation (NCD). - 2.3.
-The State Council prior to the National Conference will appoint 4 (four) National Delegates. - 2.3.1.
-The order of appointment will be retained.
-The Lead National Delegate will be deemed to be first in the order of appointment, and the Policy Convenor will be deemed to be second in the order of appointment. - 2.4.
-The State Council prior to the National Conference will appoint one non-voting member from among the Queensland Greens Members of the Legislative Assembly (MLA) who will be the MLA delegate to National Conference. - 2.4.1.
-In the event of a casual vacancy the Party Room can make an interim appointment until the next State Council. - 2.5.
-The State Council prior to the National Conference will appoint one non-voting member from among the Queensland Greens endorsed local councillors who will be the local councillor delegate to National Conference. - 2.5.1.
-In the event of a casual vacancy the NCD can make an interim appointment until the next State Council. - 2.6.
-Other members may be co-opted by the NCD as non-voting members. - 2.7.
-Management Committee may make interim appointments to fill any casual vacancies.
-Such appointments will be deemed to be at the end of the order of appointment.
+- 3.1.
+State Council will appoint one member from among the Queensland Greens Members of the Legislative Assembly (MLA) who will be the MLA delegate to National Conference. - 3.1.1.
+In the event of a casual vacancy the Party Room can make an interim appointment until the next State Council. - 3.2.
+State Council will appoint one member from among the Queensland Greens endorsed local councillors who will be the local councillor delegate to National Conference. - 3.2.1.
+In the event of a casual vacancy the NCD can make an interim appointment until the next State Council.